AntonShapovalov/My-Places/README.md

 # Android-MPlace

+### _Work in progress ..._

-#### Application to store list of favorite places.
+Application to store favorite places.

-Features:
+#### Features

+Application provides quick access to the list of stored places:
-- save your favorite place with an image in two clicks
+- Save your favorite place with an image in two clicks.
-- all screens and orientations support
+- All screens and orientations support.
-- material design
+- Material design.
-- navigate to the place location on map
+- Navigate to the stored location on map.

-TODO:
+#### TODO

+Ideas about possible improvements:
-- filter by category
+- Filter by category.
-- map views with places around
+- Map view with places around.
-- correct handle service delay (address lookup reverse geocoding) during "add place" operation
+- Handle service delay (address lookup reverse geocoding) on `add place` operation.